samaratrilling/declass/examples/vw_helpers.md

 sfile_filter.load_sfile('doc_tokens.vw')

 sfile_filter.remove_extreme_tokens(doc_freq_min=5, doc_fraction_max=0.5)
+sfile_filter.resolve_collisions()
 sfile_filter.save('sfile_filter_file.pkl')
 ```

-The call `.remove_extreme_tokens` removes low/high frequency tokens from our filter's internal dictionaries.
+* `.remove_extreme_tokens` removes low/high frequency tokens from our filter's internal dictionaries.
 It's just like those words were never present in the original text.
+* `.resolve_collisions()` changes the hash values for tokens that collide.
+If you have too many collisions an exception will be raised.
+Note that if we didn't remove extreme tokens before resolving collisions, then we would have many words in our vocab, and there is a good chance the collisions would not be able to be resolved!

 ### Step 2a:  Run VW on filtered output
 First save a "filtered" version of `doc_tokens.vw`.